qorix-group/process_description/process/process_areas/verification/guidance/verification_guideline.rst

-   This guideline outlines the responsibilities and procedures for developers performing verification activities (testcase creation, inspection, and review) for documentation, Rust and C/C++ elements of the platform and its tooling.
+   This guideline outlines the responsibilities and procedures for developers performing verification activities (testcase creation, inspection, and review) for documentation, code (like Rust and C/C++) elements of the project/platform and its tooling.

    Note that rust, python and gTest are used for test case creation.